-The 1857 Siege of Delhi is significant in at least two ways, one more tangible than the other.
-Regarding the former, Britain's victory effectively stifled the 1857-1859 Indian Rebellion, largely ensuring that it would fail even though the conflict continued for some time afterward.
+The 1857 Siege of Delhi is significant for at least two reasons, one more tangible than the other.
+On the practical level, Britain's victory effectively stifled the 1857-1859 Indian Rebellion, ensuring that it would ultimately fail even though the conflict continued for some time afterward.
 On the more intangible note, the siege marked the formal end of the Mughal Dynasty, which ruled most of modern India and Pakistan for more than three centuries.
 I say "formal" end because in any practical sense the Mughals were already long since defunct.

-I have sitting on my bookshelf right now The Mughal Empire by John F. Richards, a book that more or less ends its narrative in the 1720s, at the beginning of the reign of the Mughal Emperor Muhammad Shah (d.
+I have sitting on my bookshelf right now The Mughal Empire by John F. Richards, a book that, apart from some perfunctory closing notes, wraps up its narrative in the 1720s, at the beginning of the reign of the Mughal Emperor Muhammad Shah (d.
 1748).
 Why would a history of the Mughals end in the 1720s, when the Mughal dynasty stayed on the throne well into the 1850s?
 Because in relatively short order, at the beginning of the 18th century the Mughals lost control over their empire.
 Aurangzeb (d.
-1707), the last effective Mughal emperor, laid the groundwork when he instituted a repressive Islamic governance that upended the dynasty's previous tolerance for other faiths (chiefly Hinduism) and thereby completely undermined the foundations of Mughal rule over the majority of their subjects.
+1707), the last effective Mughal emperor, laid the groundwork for this when he instituted a repressive and heavily Islamic style of rule that upended the dynasty's previous tolerance for other faiths (chiefly Hinduism) and thereby undermined the foundations of Mughal rule over the majority of their subjects.

 In a sense, the 1857 end of the Mughal dynasty may be one of the great historical examples of an anticlimax.
 For all practical purposes, the Mughal dynasty was over more than a century earlier.
 Still, I think the actual end of the dynasty is historically noteworthy.